 48% of European retailers in our research show in-store stock information on product details pages, and 14% allow customers to filter products online to show what’s available in a specific store.

 Norwegian retailer Power offers a best practice example of this, allowing customers to view online and offline stock as well as filtering product listings based on their immediate availability at a chosen store.
 This easy to use functionality lets customers either select a fulfilment option or pick up their item immediately in-store.

 Call out your online channels in-store to alert customers to other ways they can shop with you.
 Advertise your website address, promote the use of your mobile app and clearly signpost your click-and-collect area in store.

-80% of Netherlands retailers in our research clearly promote their online channels in-store with engaging calls-to-action, while 80% signpost the click-and-collect desk.
+39% of European retailers in our research clearly promote their online channels in-store with engaging calls-to-action, while 63% signpost the click-and-collect desk.

-Swedish retailer Clas Ohlsen promotes its online channels in-store brilliantly, positioning call-outs on throughout the store.
-These call-outs encourage customers to shop its extended range of products online 24/7, urging customers to shop using more than one channel.
+UK retailer Nike promotes its online channels in-store brilliantly, positioning call-outs on mirrors, windows and product rails.
+It also encourages customers to make a purchase in-store and receive a money-off voucher to be spent online, urging customers to shop using more than one channel.

 4. Allow fulfilment through stores

 The execution of the delivery and returns process is key to providing a seamless experience.
 Improve the convenience of your fulfilment proposition and encourage online customers to visit your stores by offering click-and-collect and allowing in-store returns for online orders.

 67% of European retailers in our research offer seamless click-and-collect in all stores, while 70% allow all online orders to be returned in-store.

 Using your mobile website to help bridge the gap between online and offline will provide your customers with a world-class shopping experience and ensures that stores remain relevant in this fiercely competitive trading environment.